elastic/elasticsearch-ruby/elasticsearch-api/README.md

 This will download the necessary files used for the integration tests to `./tmp`.

+### Code generation

+The code for most of this library is automatically generated.
+See [./utils/README.md](utils/README.md) for more information.

 ## License

 This software is licensed under the [Apache 2 license](./LICENSE).